-Over the years I’ve been flooded with countless emails and messages asking what I recommend for boots, raincoats, tools, books, camera gear, and even which online courses I’ve found to be most valuable.
+Over the years I’ve been flooded with countless emails and messages asking what I recommend for boots, raincoats, tools, books, jewelry, and camera gear.

 I hope you enjoy this list and take the time to share some of your own favorites in the comments section at the bottom of this post.

-If you live in a rainy climate similar to Skagit Valley, durable rain gear is essential.
-We swear by our Grundens bib pants.
-I wear the Neptune Bibs and Jacket (men’s small).
-I order men’s sizes since I’m tall and need the extra length, plus the women’s have a bright pink logo that I don’t particularly care for.
-Our whole team is outfitted in this high-quality, long-lasting gear, and I can’t recommend it highly enough.
+I order men’s sizes since I’m tall and need the extra length, plus the women’s have a bright pink logo that I don’t particularly care for, but the other ladies on our team don’t seem to mind.
+Our whole team is outfitted in this durable, long-lasting gear, and I can’t recommend it highly enough.

-For jeans and overalls, I absolutely love Carhartt’s Double Front Jeans, and I also regularly wear their Bib Overalls.
+For overalls, I have a pair of every style and color they offer but my very favorites are the Rugged Flex Bib Overalls.
 They are very well-made and super comfortable and they stand the test of time.

 Tools & supplies

 My farmer-florist tool belt is hands down my all-time favorite tool for gardening and flower farming!
 I’ve been wearing the original prototype of this belt for more than 7 years now and it’s still going strong.
 This handcrafted tool belt, custom-designed and handmade for Floret by talented leather worker Wheeler Munroe, has revolutionized the way we work here on the farm.

 After years of tearing holes in the back pockets of every pair of pants and misplacing phones, pens, and flower snips throughout the day, we’ve found that this custom-designed belt changed everything.